 English dictator Oliver Cromwell, who was in power in the mid-Seventeenth Century, was a religious Puritan, with a capital ‘P’.
 He made the life of his subjects a misery, and activities such as sport, dancing and the celebration of Christmas were restricted or banned.

 Another puritanical Taurean was Maximilien Robespierre, who was the man in charge during the French Revolution’s Reign of Terror.
 He was someone who had strict morals, who was regarded as being completely incorruptible.
-Yet he believed that the only way to safeguard the revolution was to guillotine hundred of people, including some of the very people who had created the Revolution in the first place.
+Yet he believed that the only way to safeguard the revolution was to guillotine hundreds of people, including some of the very people who had created the Revolution in the first place.

-Another incorruptible and very moral Taurean was the Russian revolutionary leader Vladimir Lenin.
+Yet another incorruptible and very moral Taurean was the Russian revolutionary leader Vladimir Lenin.
 He meant well, but a lot of people died because of his actions.

 Now, I should emphasise that I am not saying that all Taureans are nasty.
 However if they’ve got strong political beliefs, and they’ve apparently got no vices, they should probably be avoided.